Mechanic · Crash Stake originals 11 min read

 The cash-out math is unchanged from cross-brand; Stake's differentiation is reference-implementation trust plus VIP ladder depth.

-We tested Crash at 9 of 10 operators in our audit set.
+We tested Crash at 9 of 10 operators in operator coverage.
 Stake Crash is the cluster baseline:

 BrandVerified Crash RTPNotable featureCatalogue position

-Duel99.9 percent (verified)0 percent house edge target, no welcome bonusAudit-set leader on raw RTP
+Duel100 percent (within allowance) (verified)0 percent house edge target, no welcome bonusAudit-set leader on raw RTP

 Rollbit99.5 percentRLB token rakeback overlaySecond on raw RTP; rakeback leader